Design

 • If you delete a script associated with a test or unit, the test or unit cannot be run automatically anymore.

-• If a script is open when you create a new script in the script tree, you can decide to reuse the applications configured for the open script.
+• If a script is open when you create a new script in the Design Assets pane, you can decide to reuse the applications configured for the open script.

-• Opening a script opens it the Editor.
+• Opening a script or function opens it in the relevant Editor.

 • Opening an associated item opens it in a new tab, in the submodule you used most recently.
 This might be the Backlog , Quality, or Execution submodule.